 Bio

-My research focuses on developing fast optimization algorithms for simulation, planning, and control for robotic systems.
-I am designing and implementing differentiable physics tools for trajectory tracking, planning and reinforcement learning tasks in robotic locomotion and manipulation.
-Previously, I implemented optimization algorithms enabling game-theoretic reasoning for autonomous vehicles.
+Previously, I focused on developing fast optimization algorithms for simulation, planning, and control of robotic systems.
+I also designed and implemented differentiable physics tools for trajectory tracking, planning, and reinforcement learning tasks in robotic locomotion and manipulation.
+Additionally, I developed optimization algorithms that enable game-theoretic reasoning for autonomous vehicles.

 Portfolio